 - Easy setup on every app

 - Slow speeds with faraway servers

 - Relatively small server network

 You see, on paper, VyprVPN’s speeds can look terrible.
 In practice, however, they’re fine.
 Although VyprVPN sometimes lacks actual speed, its speeds are reliable.
 So for activities such as streaming, it’s pretty good — plus it can access all the major streaming platforms.

 Compared with other VPNs, VyprVPN has a small number of servers, with only a little over 700 servers in just over 60 countries.
 You should still find one that suits your needs, though.
 Customer support is good, with a handy knowledgebase, a community forum, email support and live chat available.

 Support for Different Device Types

 VyprVPN supports a wide range of platforms, with apps for the usual Windows, macOS, iOS and Android, but it also has native apps for less-common devices, such as Android TV and routers.
 Weirdly, though, there’s no Linux app, so if you’re a Penguin fan, you’ll need to set the VPN up manually.

-Whatever app you choose, it’ll be very easy to use and you can have up to 30 simultaneous connections (five if you sign up on mobile).
+Whatever app you choose, it’ll be very easy to use and you can have up to 10 simultaneous connections.
 Its price is friendly, too, with its three-year plan working out the cheapest.
 There’s also a 30-day money-back guarantee.

 Check out VyprVPN’s pricing here.